 WFSCB Youth Services (universal & WIOA) has been branded as Youth Opportunities Unlimited (YOU).
 While the major focus of the WIOA youth program will be to engage out-of-school youth, YOU will reach out through local ISD's and community organizations to provide labor market and career information to the youth that will be the workforce of the future in the Coastal Bend region.
-The design of the WIOA-specific youth program will include the following services: an objective assessment of each participant; individual service strategies; and services that prepare youth for post-secondary education.
-Based on the participant's objective assessment and service strategy, each youth will participate in one or more of the 14 required program elements, including follow-up services.
+The design of the WIOA-specific youth program will include the following services: an objective assessment of each participant; individual service strategies; and service strategy, each youth will participate in one or more of the 14 required program elements, including follow-up services.